It can be tough to always stay on your game.

 + Related post: How to Finally Develop and Change Your Habits

 20. Choose one habit you’d like to eliminate and commit to changing it

-Why are you procrastinating?
 Your bad habit may be costing you time, your health, peace of mind, money, your relationships, and even your success.
+Why keep procrastinating?

 21. Review the past week and cut down on your biggest time-waster